govitia/navitia/types/readme.md

 - `ErrInvalidPlaceContainer.Error`
 - `Equipment.Known`
 - Every Type should have at least one file to be tested against
-- Apply the same overhaul as in navitia
+- Globalise mutual code in unmarshal testers

 ## Footnotes